apache/nuttx/configs/sama5d4-ek/README.txt

 2) HSCMI TX DMA support is currently commented out.

-3) GMAC has only been tested on a 10/100Base-T network.
-I don't have a 1000Base-T network to support additional testing.

-4) Some drivers may require some adjustments if you intend to run from SDRAM.
+3) Some drivers may require some adjustments if you intend to run from SDRAM.
    That is because in this case macros like BOARD_MCK_FREQUENCY are not constants but are instead function calls:  The MCK clock frequency is not known in advance but instead has to be calculated from the bootloader PLL configuration.